CUBRID/cubrid-manual/en/sql/tuning.rst

     GROUP BY col1,col2;

 *   You can use the index consisting of tab(col1, col2) for optimization.
-*   The index consisting of tab(col1, col2, col3) can be used because col3 no referred by **GROUP BY** comes after col1 and col2.
+*   The index consisting of tab(col1, col2, col3) can be used because col3 which is not referred to by **GROUP BY** comes after col1 and col2.
 *   You cannot use the index consisting of tab(col1) for optimization.
 *   You also cannot use the index consisting of tab(col3, col1, col2) or tab(col1, col3, col2), because col3 is not located at the back of the column in the **GROUP BY** clause.